Campus Improvement Plan

 Problem Statements Identifying Student Achievement Needs

-Problem Statement 1: Academic progress made did not reach campus wide goals.
-Root Cause: Teachers need additional training in best practices to teach the TEKS with rigor and complexity in which they are written to increase critical thinking so students can apply knowledge in a variety of contexts.
+Root Cause: Teacher need additional training in best practices to teach TEKS with rigor and complexity in which they are written to increase critical thinking so students can apply knowledge in a variety of context.
 Capacity needs to be built in teachers in the area of collecting and analyzing student data through aggressive monitoring to plan for instruction.

-Problem Statement 4: Some emergent bilingual students struggle to pass STAAR tests and scoring Advanced or Advanced High on the TELPAS.
 Root Cause: Our interventions for EB students are not comprehensive nor rigorous enough to produce adequate growth.

 Staff Recruitment and Retention